You are here:

 - MRI (magnetic resonance imaging).
 A noninvasive procedure in which a machine with a strong magnet passes a force through the body to produce a series of cross-sectional images of the shoulder.

-Other diagnostic tests, such as one that involves injecting an anesthetic into and around the shoulder joint, are discussed in detail in other parts of this booklet.
+Other diagnostic tests, such as one that involves injecting an anesthetic into and around the shoulder joint, are discussed in detail in other parts of this publication.

 The symptoms of shoulder problems, as well as their diagnosis and treatment, vary widely, depending on the specific problem.
 The following is important information to know about some of the most common shoulder problems.